mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 - A whole set of [@MEDICATION_DOSE_ERRORS]...

-# Common smells when there is library for physical quantities
+# Common smells when there is no library for physical quantities

 In this chapter, we are going to review typical safety issues related to physical quantities and units in the C++ code when a proper library is not used.
 Even though all the examples come from the